 Extended ACLs are a little complex if we compare with Standard ACLs.
 With Extended ACLs, we can restrict or allow specific things like destination, protocol or port.

-In this Extended ACL example, we will allow/deny ICMP protocol through the server.
+In this Cisco Extended ACL Configuration example, we will allow/deny ICMP protocol through the server.
 As you know, ICMP is ping protocol.
 Here, PC0 and PC1 will be allowed and PC2 will be denied.

-Let’s start to configure router for our Extended ACL.
+Let’s start to configure router for our Cisco Extended ACL Configuration.

 For Extended ACLs, we can use Extended Access-List Number range 100 to 199.
 Here, we will use 100.